1904labs/hwe-labs/week1_welcome/setup-windows.md

     - Package Type = JDK
     - Version = 8 - LTS

-2. Download and execute the .msi Zulu Microsoft Installer.

-3. Make sure the following options are set:
+2. Download and execute the .msi Eclipse Temurin Installer with the following options set:
     - Add to PATH
     - Set JAVA_HOME variable

-4. To test your Java installation, open a new command/DOS prompt (do not re-use an existing one), and type `java -version`.
+3. To test your Java installation, open a new command/DOS prompt (do not re-use an existing one), and type `java -version`.
 You should receive a message indicating an OpenJDK instance of Java 1.8 (Zulu) is installed.
 ```
 C:\Users\you>java -version
 openjdk version "1.8.0_382"